Peers

 nordrelay peer check https://host.example:31979

-nordrelay peer test <peer-id>Rotate or trust TLS
+nordrelay peer test <peer-id>

 If the peer certificate changes but the node identity is the same: